DataFlexCode/DTAI/README.md

 chilkat-unlock-code=DATATECH_;kldfjha;dsl*@#$^knfaioetyh
 chatgpt-api-key=sk-proj-i34752894jnkln;fkl347[0sdfhgPOIW;E4!#$#$956UJHDSFPOGIHN;]

 (There is a Claude API key in a comment in an early version of cClaudeInterface.
-It has been deactived.)
+It has been deactivated.)

 # DATABASE